 HTML5 game development courses

-Video courses are a great way to learn new technologies.
+Video courses are a great way to learn new technologies, especially if you want to work with a web game engine.
 The main difference between a video course and just watching YouTube videos is that there is more structure.
 Good courses have a clear goal and build on to it step by step.
-Below a list of courses by Zenva that can give you the tools you need to create HTML5 games.
+Below a list of courses and tutorials by Zenva that can give you the tools you need to create HTML5 games.

 At the GameDev Academy, as you know already we have a bunch of HTML5 game development tutorials, mostly on Phaser, LimeJs, Quintus and BabylonJS.
 There are other great places to find good quality HTML5 gamedev tuts:

 - HTML5 Game Development (news and links to tutorials)

 - HTML5 Game Development Tutorials